 Lawful interception

-The right to privacy of telecommunications is protected under Article 10.
+The right to privacy of telecommunications is protected under Article 10 GG.
 Interception is authorised by a court order, which authorities must get beforehand, and must also meet certain requirements – for example, if someone’s committed or tried to commit a serious crime, or if there’s an imminent risk of a major attack on public security, like a terrorist attack.
 The legal bases for these court orders are in both federal law (especially section 100e of the German Criminal Procedure Code and section 23a of the German Customs Investigations Act) and in various regional acts on police powers to safeguard public security.

-The Criminal Procedure Code allows the public prosecutor’s office to issue an interception order in an urgent situation, which the competent court must confirm within three working days (section 100e (1) of the Criminal Procedure Code).
+The Criminal Procedure Code (StPO) allows the public prosecutor’s office to issue an interception order in an urgent situation, which the competent court must confirm within three working days (section 100e (1) of the Criminal Procedure Code).
 The Federal Criminal Police Office Act also allows the president of the Federal Criminal Police Office to grant an interception order, as long as they then get judicial approval.

 The exception is for situations where danger is imminent – in this case subsequent approval is enough (section 15(6) of the G-10 Law).
 The competent supreme authority of the state is responsible for orders for interception by state intelligence services (section 10 of the G-10 Law).
 The provisions for approving these measures must be set out in the respective state law (section 16 of the G-10 Law).